The best Aventura credit cards in Canada

 There are a total of five personal CIBC credit cards that let you earn Aventura rewards points with the CIBC Aventura Visa Infinite Card being the most popular.
 You’ll earn 1.5 Aventura points per $1 spent on gas, groceries and drug store purchases, 2 points per $1 spent on travel purchased through the CIBC Rewards Centre, and 1 point per $1 on all other purchases.

-Not to mention, CIBC Aventura Visa Infinite cardholders have access to a suite of travel benefits including access to over 1,200 airport lounges through a free Priority Pass membership, a fee rebate on NEXUS applications for a streamlined experience when crossing the border between the US and Canada, as well as mobile device insurance and hotel/motel burglary insurance.
+CIBC Aventura Visa Infinite cardholders also have access to a suite of travel benefits including access to over 1,200 airport lounges through a free Priority Pass membership, a fee rebate on NEXUS applications for a streamlined experience when crossing the border between the US and Canada, as well as mobile device insurance and hotel/motel burglary insurance.

 How to redeem CIBC Aventura Points